falcosecurity/falcosidekick/README.md

 * `/ping` : you will get a  `pong` as answer, useful to test if falcosidekick is running and its port is opened (for healthcheck purpose for example)
 * `/test` : (for debug only) send a test event to all enabled outputs.
 * `/debug/vars` : get statistics from daemon (in JSON format), it uses classic `expvar` package and some custom values are added
+* `/metrics` : prometheus endpoint, for scraping metrics about events and `falcosidekick`

 ## Logs